twolfson/arduino-playground/README.md

 - ##-{{title}} - Lesson from [SunFounder][]
 - ##extra-{{title}} - Tangent based on [SunFounder][] lesson

+### Finding appropriate part
+Most parts are relatively obvious (e.g. LED, potentiometer) but some are hard to identify.
+Here are some tips:

+- To identify a resistor, use a multimeter as demonstrated by SparkFun: https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter

 ### Uploading a project
 As mentioned, all folders are using [PlatformIO][] to make iterating a breeze.
 To upload a specific folder: